FlamptX/discord-chatbot/README.md

 Pull requests are welcome!
 Feel free to contribute.
 For major changes, Open an issue first to discuss.

+## Acknowledgment

+This bot is perfect to be used on few servers.
+If you are planning to use it on MANY servers, It would be a bad idea.
+In that case, Please use a better database like MySQL, MongoDB etc.

 ## License
 [MIT](https://github.com/nerdguyahmad/discord-chatbot/blob/main/LICENSE)